About 10% of heat loss from an average home is through the ground floor.

 If your floor isn't already insulated, this could be a good move to help you cut your energy bills.

+Not sure whether you already have floor insulation, or want to instsall it but don't know how?
 Read on to find out more about floor insulation and what's the right option for your home.

 Do you need to insulate your floor?

-This really depends on your home and what kind of floors it has:
+Whether you need floor insulation or not depends on your home and what kind of floors it has:

 Older houses with 'suspended floors', which are in effect above a void, are likely to lose more heat through the floor.